Programmatic Advertising Explained: Terms, Elements, Buying Methods, Programmatic Monetization

 Key elements of the programmatic advertising ecosystem

-A supply-side platform (SSP) is a programmatic monetization gateway for publishers, who can use it to sell advertising spots across their websites, mobile apps, or games through automated auctions.
+A supply-side platform or SSP is a programmatic monetization gateway for publishers, who can use it to sell advertising spots across their websites, mobile apps, or games through automated auctions.
 SSP connects to ad exchanges and demand-side platforms, enabling advertisers to bid on ad inventory.

 SSP enables publishers to check their fill rate, overall yield, and evaluate the demand from the buyers.
 It provides a unified platform to oversee multiple ad networks and DSPs.

 The goal of SSP is to provide access to real-time data and maximize the price for the ad space.
 Publishers usually set a bid floor they are willing to accept.

 SSP can feature a wide variety of formats.
 At the same time, it can be devoted to a particular type of advertising, for instance, in-game ads.

 A demand-side platform (DSP) is a platform that lets companies, ad networks, and agencies to buy ad spaces from publishers and ad exchanges.
 DSP puts forward the advertiser’s requirement on the audience, price, and campaign goals.

 After that, the platform automatically assesses available ad inventory, and purchases ad spaces that meet these criteria most cost-effectively.
 DSP also can measure and optimize marketing campaigns in real-time.